Help Center

 jetengine external modules as installed plugins

-If you install the Dynamic Charts and Dynamic Tables builders, they are also shown in the WordPress dashboard.
+Also, the Dynamic Charts and Dynamic Tables builders, after installation, are shown in the WordPress Dashboard > JetEngine tab.

-The Attachment file link by ID and Trim string callback modules will be displayed in the Dynamic Field widget or block after installation.
-Enable the Filter field output option, and you’ll see these features in the Callback drop-down menu.
+The Attachment file link by ID and Trim string callback modules will be displayed in the Dynamic Field widget/block/element after installation.
+In this case, the Filter field output toggle should be enabled to observe these features in the Callback drop-down menu in Elementor.

-Post expiration period, Custom visibility conditions, and other features are free add-ons you can download from the free DevTools kit page.
+The Post expiration period, Custom visibility conditions, and other features are free add-ons one can download from the free DevTools kit page.

 Dynamic Tables Builder

-It allows you to create different tables based on dynamic data, be it tables of posts, WooCommerce products, users, terms, comments, etc. You can also build tables based on CCT data or tables with data queried directly from the SQL database.
-In the table cells, you can either display the data pulled from the database or the Listing templates built based on this data.
+The add-on is intended to create different tables based on dynamic data, be it tables of posts, WooCommerce products, users, terms, comments, etc. Users can also build tables based on CCT data or tables with data queried directly from the SQL database.
+In the table cells, one can either display the data pulled from the database or the Listing templates built based on this data.

 Also, the Dynamic Tables module is compatible with JetSmartFilters, so the selected data can be filtered or sorted as you like.

-When you enable the Dynamic Tables module, it’s shown as the submenu in the WordPress Dashboard, installed as a separate plugin, and available as a widget and block.
+After enabling the Dynamic Tables module, it appears as a submenu in the WordPress Dashboard, is installed as a separate plugin, and available as a widget and block.

 More information about this feature can be found in the Tables Builder Overview.